python/cpython/Doc/library/importlib.rst

    attribute available directly on the module object.
 For example, ``module.__spec__.name == module.__name__``.
 Note however that while the *values* are usually equivalent, they can differ since there is no synchronization between the two objects.
-For exemple, it is possible to update the module's ``__name__`` at runtime and this will not be automatically reflected in the module's  ``__spec__.name``, or the other way round.
+For example, it is possible to update the module's ``__name__`` at runtime and this will not be automatically reflected in the module's ``__spec__.name``, or the other way round.

    .. versionadded:: 3.4